 FPL rates 2026: bill estimates and the AC paradox

-Florida Power & Light is the largest US investor-owned utility by customer count, with about 5.7 million accounts.
-The per-kWh rate is moderate (about 15 cents) but the monthly bill runs high because Florida household consumption is roughly 25 percent above the US average, almost entirely from AC.
+Florida Power & Light is the largest US investor-owned utility by customer count, with more than 6 million accounts.
+The per-kWh rate is moderate (the official typical 1,000 kWh bill is $136.64, about 13.7 cents all-in) but monthly bills run high because Florida household consumption is roughly 25 percent above the US average, almost entirely from AC.
 This page covers RS-1 standard, RTR-1 time-of-day, storm cost recovery, and the realistic savings strategies given that FPL is a regulated monopoly with no supply shopping.

 RS-1 all-in rate